Linear Dimensionality Reduction: with Instrumental Variables

+Here are the notations chosen for this section.
+They are as compatible as possible with notations selected in other sections, especially PCA.
+There are explained along the text.

-Here, we use tensor notation for \PCA.
-For sake of clarity for those readers not familiar with those notations, we set the problem with classical notations like $xy^{\textsc{t}}$ for a rank one matrices as a starting point.
-Let $x \in \R^n$ and $y \in \R^p$.
+Here, we use tensor notation for PCA.
+For sake of clarity for those readers not familiar with those notations, we set the problem with classical notations like $yv^{\textsc{t}}$ for a rank one matrix as a starting point.
+Let $y \in \R^n$ and $v \in \R^p$.
 We can accept as a definition that $\otimes$ is a bilinear form

 defined by

 which can be illustrated as